Activities and Projects

 Bilingual Theatre Program

 The Sul Ross Theatre Program offers a robust bilingual program featuring new works, published plays and acting and production credit in Spanish and English bilingual theatre production.
-Bilingual plays are featured in both the academic theatre season and the summer repertory season of the Theatre of the Big Bend.
+Bilingual plays, such as Lydia and Moises: A Modern-Day Tragedy, are performed each season.

 The Sul Ross Children's Theatre Project features annually produced children's selections.
-Featuring productions such as "Cinderella", "Royal Cricket of Japan" and "Narnia", the Children's Theatre Project is geared to children of all ages throughout the Big Bend Region.
-Children's shows produced during the academic year are run in conjunction with an area wide outreach program busing in school-aged children from the entire Southwest Texas region and hosting more than 1,400 children per show.
-Last year's production of "Narnia" also brought in 10 tons of canned goods for the West Texas Food Bank.
+Featuring productions such as Hamlette, the Children's Theatre Project is geared to children of all ages throughout the Big Bend Region.
+Children's shows produced during the academic year run in conjunction with an area wide outreach program busing in school-aged children from the entire Southwest Texas region and hosting more than 1,400 children per show.
+The Children's Theatre productions also take part in the collection of canned goods for the West Texas Food Bank.
 We look forward to the upcoming production of Christmas Carol Fall 2015.

 Festival of One-Act Plays